canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 - show you understand all the touchpoints in users’ journeys, their contexts of use, and the digital limitations affecting different groups of users **(Digital Service Standard (Ontario))**
 - show you understand existing channels and how they interact with the service and with each other **(12.
 Don’t forget the non-digital experience - Digital Service Standard (AU))**
 - show you understand the channels required to support all groups of users of the service, and where a user may need to change channels **(12.
 Don’t forget the non-digital experience - Digital Service Standard (AU))**
-- show you understand if there are any repeat transactions by users over different channels **(12.
-Don’t forget the non-digital experience - Digital Service Standard (AU))**
-- show you understand the interactions occurring between the channels that deliver and capture user transactions. **(12.
-Don’t forget the non-digital experience - Digital Service Standard (AU))**
-- show you understand the users’ journeys and how they interact with your service, digitally or otherwise **(13.
-Encourage everyone to use the digital service - Digital Service Standard (AU))**
-- show you understand existing alternative channels and how users currently interact with them **(13.
-Encourage everyone to use the digital service - Digital Service Standard (AU))**
-- show you understand what percentage of users access digital and non-digital channels **(13.
-Encourage everyone to use the digital service - Digital Service Standard (AU))**
-- show you understand how you will increase digital take-up and what targets you will set. **(13.
-Encourage everyone to use the digital service - Digital Service Standard (AU))**
 {: .dpgn-stage-alpha}
 <!-- markdownlint-enable MD032 -->